arnobt78/HealthCare-Doctor-Appointment-Management-System--NextJS-FullStack/README.md

-# HealthCare Doctor Appointment Featuring Admin Dashboard Notifications (Approve/Decline) - Next.js Web Application
+# HealthCare Doctor Appointment Management System - Next.js FullStack Project (Featuring Admin Dashboard Approve/Decline SMS Notifications)

 This repository contains a Next.js application for managing healthcare appointments, patient data, and notifications.
 It features a user-friendly interface for patients and an admin dashboard for appointment management, with SMS notifications powered by Twilio and file storage using Appwrite.